 Becoming a Lifeguard

 The first step in becoming a Pool Lifeguard is to get qualified.
-This means obtaining a RLSSA Pool Lifeguard Award (or License in some States and Territories) which is the minimum qualification for Pool Lifeguards in Australia.
+This means obtaining a RLSSA Pool Lifeguard Award (or Licence in some States and Territories) which is the minimum qualification for Pool Lifeguards in Australia.
 The training undertaken to obtain this qualification ensures that every Lifeguard possesses the skills and knowledge to handle a wide variety of incidents that occur on a day to day basis at aquatic centres around Australia.

 Prior to obtaining a Pool Lifeguard Award, prospective Lifeguards may need to hold a RLSSA Bronze Medallion (dependent upon State/Territory requirements) and must hold a current First Aid Certificate.

 RLSSA Bronze Medallion